HPCRL/CAGNET/README.md

+# RNN-RDM
+Repo for paper Communication Optimization for Distributed Execution of Graph Neural Networks.
-# Forked CAGNET: Communication-Avoiding Graph Neural nETworks
+This repo is built based on CAGNET: Communication-Avoiding Graph Neural nETworks

 ## Dependencies
-- Python 3.6.10
-- PyTorch 1.3.1
-- PyTorch Geometric (PyG) 1.3.2
-- CUDA 10.1
-- GCC 6.4.0

-Newer packages also working, tested on KP360:
 - Python 3.7.11
 - torch                   1.9.1+cu111
 - torch-cluster           1.5.9